jgillick/jira-changelog/README.md

 }
 ```

+ * Add your API token to `slack.apiKey`.
+ * `slack.channel` is the channel you want the script to send the changelog to.

-Then add `--slack` to the command:
+Then simply add the `--slack` flag to the command:

 ```bash
 jira-changelog --range origin/prod...origin/master --slack
 ```